HappyPathway/terraform-tfe-team/README.md

 ### Advanced Usage

 The `examples/advanced_usage` directory contains an advanced example configuration for using the module.
-It provides an example of managing team access to TFE projects and workspaces.
+It provides an example of managing team access to TFE projects and workspaces, including the `workspace_access` and `project_access` attributes.